GoogleCloudPlatform/google-cloud-abap/abap-sdk/readme.md

 This connector will be applicable for SAP NetWeaver stack >= 7.0 versions.

-Here is the [launch blog](https://cloud.google.com/blog/products/sap-google-cloud/new-abap-sdk-for-google-cloud-enables-sap-extensions) for reference.
+Here is the [documentation](https://cloud.google.com/solutions/sap/docs/abap-sdk/latest/developer) for reference.

 ## About this repository: